 The case manager should gather as much information about the alleged incident as necessary in order to establish whether there is substance to the allegation.
 In situations where the case manager determines that the harm test has not been met the case manager must ensure that there is a clear record of the incident, include any actions (including whether any HR advice had been sought and actioned) taken to address the concern raised.
 This record must be kept confidential, stored securely and comply with the Data Protection Act 2018 and the UK GDPR (2018).
+Records of low level concerns will be reviewed so that any patterns of recurring low level concerns can be identified and responded to appropriately, this may include a referral to the LADO where repeated behaviours indicate an individual may not be suitable to work with children.

 All low level concern records will be kept for the duration of the staff member's employment within the college.

-In situations where the case manager has sufficient information to suggest that the harm test/allegations threshold has been met, the case manager must use the local authority designated officer (LADO) notification form (see Appendix 9) in order to assess the level of concern, prior to contacting the LADO.
+In situations where the case manager has sufficient information to suggest that the harm test/allegations threshold has been met, the case manager must use the local authority designated officer (LADO) notification form (see Appendix 12) in order to assess the level of concern, prior to contacting the LADO.
 As part of this initial consideration, the case manager should consult with their college's HR Advisor/provider/contact or in the case of a supply member of staff the supply agency safeguarding lead/senior manager.
 The completed LADO notification form must be sent to the respective within one working day of the allegation being made.